Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_native_apps/getting_started_with_native_apps.md

 Now that we've understood our project files, lets create the Snowflake Application Package so we can upload our project:

-To create an application package you can go through the manual UI process or simply run:
+To create an application package you can go through the manual UI process or you can run:

 ```